jeff4/bionotes.github.io/_comp/hst.md

 #### 1.9.5e Fib Sequence in JavaScript
 * From [this page](https://www.geeksforgeeks.org/javascript-program-to-print-fibonacci-series/), there are multiple ways of implementing the Fibonacci sequence in JS.
-* Here is the implementation using a for-loop
+* Here is the implementation using a for-loop:

 ```javascript
 function fibonacci(num) {
   let num1 = 0;